pengxiang-wang/continual-learning-arena-legacy/README.md

 Visualisation loggers usually own the feature to show hyperparameters of an experiment.
 For example, TensorBoard has a "HPARAMS" tab to show the hyperparameters (and statistical analysis of them, if it's multiruns with different hparams by some procedures like hparams search).

-The hyperparameters to be logged can be customised.
-Model (LightningModule) and data (LightningDataModule) both have `self.save_hyperparameters()` in their init method.
-You can change its args to customise, see [Lightning Docs](https://lightning.ai/docs/pytorch/1.6.3/common/hyperparameters.html#lightningmodule-hyperparameters).
+The hyperparameters to be logged can be customised by `log_hyperparameters()` function in [src/utils/logging_utils.py](src/utils/logging_utils.py).

+> Model (LightningModule) and data (LightningDataModule) both have `self.save_hyperparameters()` in their init method, see [Lightning Docs](https://lightning.ai/docs/pytorch/1.6.3/common/hyperparameters.html#lightningmodule-hyperparameters).
+However, it is not for setting which hparams to log or search.
+Nevertheless, this line of code should always included in your model and data classes' init method.
-> `save_hyperparameters` have nothing to do with hparams search.
-It doesn't specify which hparams to search.
-> Apart from logging, this method also affect other things like checkpoint.
-See the docs.

 ### Connect with Hydra Args